jonanddy10/todolist/README.md

 # Quick Reminders Premium+

-This is a very simple, easy to use To Do List app written using Javascript and React.js to demonstrate the use of the useState hook.
-This example displays pre-written tasks from the 'task' array.
+This is a very simple, easy to use 'To Do List' webapp written in Javascript.
+The goal of this webapp is to demonstrate the use of the useState hook within the React library.
+Quick Reminders Premium+ displays pre-written tasks from the 'task' array and the client is able to add, delete, raise and lower each task priority.

 ## Getting Started

-To view this webapp simply clone this repository into your code editor and type 'npm run dev' into the terminal and click on the provided link.
+To view this webapp, simply clone this repository into your code editor, then type 'npm run dev' into the terminal and press 'Enter' on the keyboard.
+Finally, click on the link provided.

 ## Built With

-- React & Vite
+- Vite, React.js

-## Version
+## License

-Final
+None

 ## Authors